About TrailMQ

 Explain, don’t expose

 You do not need to expose TrailMQ as a general-purpose live debugging console.
+This is by design: evidence over observation.

 Built for regulated and quality-critical environments

+TrailMQ is designed to support validated systems, not to replace validation processes or claim certifications.
 It provides audit-ready technical evidence that can be used within existing quality, validation and compliance frameworks.

 Beyond pharma

 Pharma and life sciences are the clearest starting point because auditability, traceability and data integrity are explicit requirements.
+But the same product logic applies anywhere machine communication needs to be understood and reviewed later:

-What happened, why was it relevant, and can we prove it later?
+The common question is always the same: what happened, why was it relevant, and can we prove it later?

-Deployment Model
+Deployment model

 TrailMQ follows an evaluation-first model:

-Container images are hosted on Docker Hub:
+The deployment files are available on GitHub.
+Container images are hosted on Docker Hub: trailmq-backend and trailmq-frontend.

-About the Author
+About the author

-TrailMQ is maintained by Florian Przybylak, working on the architecture of regulated industrial systems, data pipelines and trustworthy automation.
+TrailMQ is maintained by Florian Przybylak, working on the architecture of regulated industrial systems, data pipelines and trustworthy automation. — LinkedIn

-For questions, feedback or enterprise inquiries:
+Questions, feedback or enterprise inquiries?